This post was most recently updated on April 1st, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-What are the reasons behind the super ingredients in this particular chicken dust bath?
+What are the reasons behind the super ingredients in this particular ?

-Wood ash – use only ash from wood or paper, nothing with accelerants or chemicals added.
-The chickens and rabbits may well nibble on the ash/charcoal as it is a natural way to cleanse the body of toxins and parasites.
-It also helps kill fleas, mites and lice.
+The chickens may well nibble on the ash/charcoal as it is a natural way to cleanse the body of toxins and parasites.
+It also helps kill fleas, mites and .

-Dirt – what is a dust bath without dust?!
-Gather some dirt from your garden and lay it out in the sun to dry.
+What is a without ?!
+Gather some from your garden and lay it out in the sun to dry.

-You can also dry dirt in a thin layer in a roasting pan in your oven on a low heat for several hours.
+You can also in a thin layer in a roasting pan in your oven on a low heat for several hours.

 Once they are totally dry, blitz them in a food processor.
 Store the powder in a sealed container to keep the volatile oils in until needed.

-This herb dust is best used within one year of harvest.
-The smell of the oils in these herbs repel insects. *Please note sage dries up a milk supply so don’t use this with lactating does*
+This herb is best used within one year of harvest.
+The smell of the oils in these herbs repel insects.

 - A box, tire, rubbermaid tub, old jam pan or plastic paddling pool.

-- 1 part wood or paper ash (not coal or from burning rubbish)
+- 1 part or paper ash (not coal or from burning rubbish)

 - Gloves and mask